-The Nottinghamshire Alliance Training Hub (NATH) adopts a pNATH adopts a partnership approach and works in collaboration to:
+Nottinghamshire Alliance Training Hub (NATH) adopts a partnership approach and works in collaboration to:

-Training Hubs are accountable to Health Education England (HEE) through Primary Care Schools and the Postgraduate Dean.
-This is in respect to educational governance and quality management of the clinical learning environment, and the organisation of clinical placements for work undertaken under HEE’s direction.
+Training Hubs are accountable to Health Education England (HEE) through the Primary Care School and the Postgraduate Dean.
+This helps to maintain educational governance and quality management of the clinical learning environment, and the organisation of clinical placements for work undertaken under HEE’s direction.

-NATH is jointly accountable for workstreams developed in collaboration between HEE and NHS England & NHS Improvement nationally (NHSEI) and to the Nottingham and Nottinghamshire Integrated Care Systems (ICS) for workstreams developed locally to address identified local workforce priorities.
+NATH is accountable to both HEE / NHS England and to the Nottingham & Nottinghamshire Integrated Care System (ICS) in the delivery of work to address identified local workforce priorities.

 NATH receives and manages funding from HEE and NHSEI to deliver a variety of transformational activities and new initiatives as they are identified.
 In delegating those responsibilities, HEE and NHSEI ensures such financial operations within NATH are both lawful and adhere to the respective organisations’ policies and procedures.
 Financial management is enacted through formal contractual processes and overseen by the NATH board.

 NATH is hosted on behalf of the ICS by NEMS Community Benefit Services Limited, a registered society under the Co-operative and Community Benefit Societies Act 2014.
 Register No. 29847R.